 Curriculum

 We aim to deliver a curriculum which allows our learners to shine; one that we believe allows them to gain knowledge, skills and attitudes that support progress whilst also capturing their interests and preparing them for their next steps.
-The curriculum offered to each learner is discussed with them and their parents/carers during the induction meeting and regular review meetings.

-Some academic data for each learner is usually provided by their mainstream schools at the point of referral, but we also complete a series of baseline assessments with each learner once they start at our school.
+Some academic data for each learner is usually provided by their previous schools at the point of referral, but we also complete a comprehensive set of baseline assessments with each learner once they start at our school.
 These assessments are analysed and an appropriate learning plan is put in place to improve their academic performance.
 We do this by filling gaps in their knowledge which in turn gives them the confidence to progressively gain new knowledge and understanding, as well as acquiring and demonstrating new skills.

 Additional academic interventions may be put in place if a learner is struggling to make expected progress or a specific learning need is identified.